 The Perkins case tells us:

-- failure to negotiate and/or recognize the reality of the circumstances will be considered unreasonable;
+failure to negotiate and/or recognize the reality of the circumstances will be considered unreasonable;

-- failure to make appropriate disclosure will be considered unreasonable; and
+failure to make appropriate disclosure will be considered unreasonable; and

-- a single factor is sufficient to justify the modification of a spousal maintenance order.
+a single factor is sufficient to justify the modification of a spousal maintenance order.

-Are Prenuptial Agreements Regarding Alimony Enforceable in Arizona?
+Are Prenuptial Agreements regarding Alimony Enforceable in Arizona?

-For example, the court can place a lien on the property of the spouse defaulting on payments, seize the tax returns of said spouse, collect through an income-withholding order, or levy against a bank account of said spouse.
+For example, the court can place a lien on the property of the spouse defaulting on payments, seize the tax returns of a said spouse, collect through an income withholding order, or levy against a bank account of said spouse.
 The deadline to request a judgment for unpaid support is three years after the order has terminated.
 After securing a judgment, it need not be renewed.
 The judgment will remain in full force and effect.
 Further, failure to pay the judgment is a class 1 misdemeanor.